-The District had several active construction projects as of June 30, 2018.
-Projects included building and land purchases, additions to buildings and renovation or upgrades of existing facilities.
-Fiscal year 2018 expenditures and estimated future expenditures for capital projects are funded from operating capital project funds, unexpended bond proceeds and additional general obligation bonds.
+The District had several active construction projects as of June 30, 2019.
+Projects included additions to buildings and renovation of existing facilities.
+Fiscal year 2019 expenses and estimated future expenditures for capital projects are funded from operating capital project funds, unexpended bond proceeds and additional general obligation bonds.
 The following summarizes the various types of projects: